sainthiago/sol-wallet-tracker/README.md

 ## Usage

 1. Enter a Solana wallet address in the input field
-2. Click "TRACK WALLET" to fetch data
+2. Click "MAP NETWORK" to fetch and visualize data
-3. View comprehensive wallet information including:
+3. Explore the interactive bubble map:
+   - Main address appears as purple bubble in center
+   - Related addresses shown as colored bubbles
-   - SOL balance
+   - Bubble size represents SOL volume for each address
-   - Token holdings
-   - NFT collection
-   - Recent transactions
-   - DeFi positions
+   - Colors indicate volume ranges (green=high, orange=medium, blue=low, gray=zero)
+   - Click bubbles to see detailed information
+   - Drag to pan, scroll to zoom

 ## Example Addresses